Anaglyph 3D: Mechanics

 Viewing anaglyphs through spectrally opposed glasses or gel filters enables each eye to see independent left and right images from within a single anaglyphic image.
 Red-cyan filters can be employed because our vision processing systems use red and cyan comparisons, as well as blue and yellow, to determine the color and contours of objects.

-In a red-cyan anaglyph, the eye viewing through the red filter sees red within the anaglyph as "white", and the cyan within the anaglyph as "black".
+In a red-cyan anaglyph, the eye viewing through the red filter sees red within the anaglyph as white, and the cyan within the anaglyph as black.
 The eye viewing through the cyan filter perceives the opposite.

 Actual black or white in the anaglyph display, being void of color, are perceived the same by each eye.
-The brain blends together the red and cyan channeled images as in regular viewing but only green and blue are perceived.
-Red is not perceived because red equates with white through red gel and is black through cyan gel.
-Green and blue, however, are perceived through cyan gel.
+The brain blends the red and cyan-channeled images much as it does in regular binocular viewing, but due to the color filtering only green and blue are strongly perceived by the eye behind the cyan filter while red is blocked by that filter.

+A red filter allows red light to pass and blocks blue and green, so a red object appears bright through the red lens but dark through cyan.
+Conversely, colors composed of blue and green (cyan) pass through the cyan filter and are not seen by the red filter.
+In this way, each eye receives separate information for depth perception and the brain integrates the two views.